Catallactic/catallactic-site/docs/litepaper.md

 #### 1.3.4.
 Tokenizable Assets

-Almost any asset that can be privide a value is subject to be tokenized.
-Below is included a list of asset that has been tokenized:
+Almost any asset that can be provided a value is subject to be tokenized.
+Below is a list of asset that has been tokenized:

-* Natural resources: time, energy, environmental variables, carbon, mining, gras, water, agro, petrol
+* Natural resources: time, energy, environmental variables, carbon credits, mining, gas, water, agro, petrol

 * Physical goods: real state, art, collectibles, industrial assets